HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn self and checkout should be hyphenated like self-checkout.
+I am happy to learn ‘ in’ is not necessary like “punched my car’s license number.”

 ★★★★★